luluzhou1/alinush.github.io/_includes/refs.md

 [^PKYplus20]: **Senate: A Maliciously-Secure MPC Platform for Collaborative Analytics**, by Rishabh Poddar and Sukrit Kalra and Avishay Yanai and Ryan Deng and Raluca Ada Popa and Joseph M. Hellerstein, *in Cryptology ePrint Archive, Report 2020/1350*, 2020, [[URL]](https://eprint.iacr.org/2020/1350)

 [^PLLplus23e]: **Beyond the Blockchain Address: Zero-Knowledge Address Abstraction**, by Sanghyeon Park and Jeong Hyuk Lee and Seunghwa Lee and Jung Hyun Chun and Hyeonmyeong Cho and MinGi Kim and Hyun Ki Cho and Soo-Mook Moon, *in Cryptology ePrint Archive, Paper 2023/191*, 2023, [[URL]](https://eprint.iacr.org/2023/191)

+[^PNS23]: **MEVade: An MEV-Resistant Blockchain Design**, by Piet, Julien and Nair, Vivek and Subramanian, Sanjay, *in 2023 IEEE International Conference on Blockchain and Cryptocurrency (ICBC)*, 2023

 [^PP15e]: **Balloon: A Forward-Secure Append-Only Persistent Authenticated Data Structure**, by Tobias Pulls and Roel Peeters, *in Cryptology ePrint Archive, Report 2015/007*, 2015, [[URL]](https://ia.cr/2015/007)